- knew the cat was dangerous or aggressive, and

 Moreover, some municipalities require physicians who treat cat bites to file a report with the local public health agency.

-But even if the law does not require reporting, cat bite victims may wish to report the attack, especially if it was not provoked.
+Even if the law does not require reporting, you may wish to report it if you are bitten, especially if it was not provoked.
 Unprovoked cat bites are more likely to be caused by rabies than provoked attacks.

 Will the cat have to be quarantined after a bite?